dialogic-godot/documentation/documentation/classes/class_dialogicgamehandler.md

-Emitted when the Signal event was reached
+Emitted when the `Signal Event` was reached

 ---